 Authorial reticence refers to the deliberate withholding of information about the fantastical occurrences in a piece of writing.
 The reader is left in the dark, unsure or completely unaware of why or how these things are happening.
 The narrator has no interest in explaining them either, in fact, they probably treat them as completely normal, unremarkable events.

-Plentitude, or abundance, can be found in most, at least long form, works of magical realism.
+Plentitude, or abundance, can be found in most, at least long-form, works of magical realism.
 The worlds and events the writer crafts are complex and rich in information.
-The details are numerous, and all-consuming.
+The details are numerous and all-consuming.
 This helps make the fantastical elements more believable as they are so well incorporated with the rest of the narrative.

 Mystery is an obvious part of the movement.
 It is important when reading this kind of writing to let go of one’s preconceived notions of what should be able to happen, when everything is happening, or for what reason.
 A reader is encouraged to embrace the strange and allow its richness to convey its own meaning.

 The most popular and well-known work of the magical realism genre is One Hundred Years of Solitude by Gabriel Garcia Márquez.
 This novel tells the story of seven generations of the Buendia family who hail from the fictitious town of Macondo in Colombia.
 It was first published in 1967 in Buenos Aires and has since been translated into thirty-seven languages.
-The major themes are inevitability and the repetition of history.
+The major themes are an inevitability and the repetition of history.
 It is Garcia Marquez’s masterpiece.

-Isabel Allende was the first female Latin American writer well-know outside the continent.
+Isabel Allende was the first female Latin American writer well-known outside the continent.
 She published her most popular novel, The House of the Spirits in 1982.
 It tells the story of four generations of the Trueba family while following the various political ups and downs of Chile.

 Readers will also be familiar with the book Beloved by Toni Morrison.
 It was published in 1987 and was the winner of the 1988 Pulitzer Prize for fiction.
 The book is based on the true story of an escaped slave, Margaret Garner, who sought refuge along with her husband and children in Ohio.
 Through a fantastical storyline, the book speaks on the legacy of slavery and the destruction it wrought.